-- The majority of the area is rural in nature with very limited access to local services and limited opportunities for public transport to reach services meaning residents are highly reliant on private car usage, leading to higher greenhouse gas emissions.
-The rural areas around Haddington are considered amongst the 10% most deprived in Scotland in their geographic access to services1 (Scottish Index of Multiple Deprivation) - Within the settlement of Haddington geographic access to services is improved due to the provision of a range of facilities and services being within easy access for people living in the town.
-However the outer parts of the town still fall within the 50% most deprived areas in Scotland with regards their access to services. - Haddington has relatively poor public transport accessibility to regional level services such as health, retail and employment when compared with other settlements in East Lothian and more widely across the South East Scotland area.
-It is ranked the 7th most accessible settlement in East Lothian, out of 11 settlements assessed in the SESplan Transport study and 55th most accessible out of the 71 settlements across the SESplan area.
-This relatively poor public transport accessibility increases the need to travel by car to access services.
+services and limited opportunities for public transport to reach services meaning residents are highly reliant on private car usage, leading to higher greenhouse gas emissions.
+The rural areas around Haddington are considered amongst the 10% most deprived in Scotland in their geographic access to services (Scottish Index of Multiple Deprivation) Within the settlement of Haddington geographic access to services is improved due to the provision of a range of facilities and services being within easy access for people living in the town.
+However the outer parts of the town still fall within the 50% most deprived areas in Scotland with regards their access to services.
+Haddington has relatively poor public transport accessibility to regional level services such as health, retail and employment when compared with other settlements in East Lothian and more widely across the South East Scotland area.
+It is ranked the 7th most accessible settlement in East Lothian, out of 11 settlements assessed in the SESplan Transport study and 55th most accessible out of the 71 settlements across the SESplan SEA Topic Summary of Main Issues and Key Considerations in SEA Assessment to travel by car to access services.
+Air higher greenhouse gas emissions.
+The rural areas around Haddington are considered amongst the 10% most deprived in Scotland in their geographic access to services (Scottish Index of Multiple Deprivation) Within the settlement of Haddington geographic access to services is improved due to the provision of a range of facilities and services being within easy access for people living in the town.
+However the outer parts of the town still fall within the 50% most deprived areas in Scotland with regards their access to services.
+Haddington has relatively poor public transport accessibility to regional level services such as health, retail and employment when compared with other settlements in East Lothian and more widely across the South East Scotland area.
+It is ranked the 7th most accessible settlement in East Lothian, out of 11 settlements assessed in the SESplan Transport study and 55th most accessible out of the 71 settlements across the need

-1 The 'Geographic Access to Services' domain of the Scottish Index of Multiple Deprivation (SIMD) assesses accessibility by looking at the time it takes to drive to reach services and also the time it takes to reach services by public transport.
+&lt;sup>1 The 'Geographic Access to Services' domain of the Scottish Index of Multiple Deprivation (SIMD) assesses accessibility by looking at the time it takes to drive to reach services and also the time it takes to reach services by public transport.
 The services assessed include GP surgeries, fuel stations, post offices, retail centres, and primary and secondary schools.